 - Payment: Our rates compare to trade magazines.
 Payment is 30-days after acceptance.
 We generally only pay for feature articles, which are about 1,500 words.

 - Proposals: Make queries by emailing the editor, John Hassell, at firstname.lastname@example.org.
 No calls please.

 Letters to the Editor

 We enjoy hearing from ON Nature readers.
 Please send letters by email to email@example.com or by mail c/o Editor, and include your full name, address and phone number.

 Letters may be edited for length and clarity.

 Letters should be 75 words or less and may be published on the website and/or in the printed magazine.

-We publish a full range of articles about wildlife, parks, wilderness areas, environment issues, and nature-related activities.
-Most of our articles are purchased from freelance writers and are illustrated from freelance photographers’ stock.
+We publish a full range of articles about wildlife, parks, wilderness areas, environment issues and nature-related activities.
+Most of our articles are procured from freelance writers and illustrated by freelance photographers’ stock images.